 However, ideally, you want to own your business entirely from day one.
 That’s how we operate at the Duford Insurance Group.

-#2 – How does the pay scheme work?
+#2 – How does the commission program work?

 Make sure that your carriers pay you directly – not the agency.
 The more people in between you and your money, the more complicated the process becomes.